Class Supply List

 - Gel matte medium

-- Thin papers to create collage papers such as:
+Thin papers to create printed/painted papers such as:

 - thin-medium weight watercolor paper